kr-g/mpymodcore/modext/testrecorder/README.md

 when test procedures are written in that way that they inspect the inner behaviour (or state) of the software component.

+After creating a test recording a captured output can be altered in the same way as program code with an text editor, or merging tools.